tracesynth/slide/README.md

-For \textsc{MemSynth}, all experimental results are stored in:
+For MemSynth, all experimental results are stored in:

 ```